Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 - **ActivityResultComplete** - The activity is marked as completed and the message is acknowledged.
 - **ActivityResultSchedule** - Schedules the message for redelivery as defined by `WaitMillis`.
 This can be used to implement a completion polling mechanism.
-- **ActivityResultRetryError** - A recoverable error was raised andtThe message is negatively acknowledged so that it can be redelivered.
+- **ActivityResultRetryError** - A recoverable error was raised and the message is negatively acknowledged so that it can be redelivered.
-- **ActivityResultRetryError** - A fatal error was raised, the orchestration is put into the error state, and the messsage is acknowledged so it will not be redelivered.
+- **ActivityResultRetryError** - A fatal error was raised, the orchestration is put into the error state, and the message is acknowledged so it will not be redelivered.

 ## Activity Agents